wailord284/Alexs-Arch-Installer/README.md

 - Large amount of sysctl.d/ configs gathered from the Arch wiki to increase performance and stability
 - Add the Archlinuxcn repository for additional software
 - Install rng-tools if system entropy is under 1800 during time of install
+- Bash changes:
+    * Custom .inputrc to add color and improve tab completion
+    * Add colored output to ls (installed ls-colors-git)
+    * Custom aliases for yay/pacman and other system tasks
+    * ASCII Pokemon on terminal startup
 - Grub changes:
     * Disabled spectre/meltdown patches (Increase performance.
 Edit /etc/defult/grub to remove)
     * Custom menus